mm80843/T3.5/docs/Benef/PBN__Benef_47.md

 * [Epidemics, Planning and the City: A Special Issue of Planning Perspectives](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_152.md)
 * [Far-UVC light (222 nm) efficiently and safely inactivates airborne human coronaviruses](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_182.md)
 * [Urban nature in a time of crisis: recreational use of green space increases during the COVID-19 outbreak in Oslo, Norway](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_256.md)

+## Name of the Benefit

+Increased access to green spaces and adherence to social distancing guidelines can mitigate the negative health effects of physical mobility restrictions and reduce the risk of disease transmission.